reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ```
 ## Rest API definition and available endpoints

-The Domain Registry is a REST server that allows to create, update and remove data (users and Hyperty Instances in this case).
+The Domain Registry is a REST server that allows to create, update and remove data (Hyperty Instances and Data Objects).
 Next, are described, the available Data Objects and Hyperties API endpoints.

 Hyperties: